laravel-enso/tables/README.md

 - `name`, optional, string, the title used for the table.
 - `icon`, optional, string or array of strings, expects Font Awesome icon classes (make sure the used class is avaible in the page, via a local or global import)
-- `crtNo`, optional, boolean, flag for showing the current line number.
-Note that if it's missing, the responsive functionality will be limited
+- `crtNo`, optional, boolean, flag for showing the current line number
 - `auth`, optional, boolean, flag for removing auth when using in enso context.
 - `lengthMenu`, optional, array, list of options for the table pagination.
 If missing, the default values in the global configuration are used.
 If given, the template values have higher precedence over the global configuration